DannyCymru/AdvancedProgramming/README.md

 # AdvancedProgramming
-This repo is for working on the task for the module Advanced Programming where we must create a networking application using Java.
+This repo is for working on the task for the module Advanced Programming where we must create a peer to peer chat application, we originally thought we had to use java for this project but as it suggests in the spec documents (email), we are allowed to use any.
+This version is being written in C++ with the QT Framework to create a gui with it.

 How to interact with this project: